 They failed to score on their other two advantages, however, to now make the power play a still-troublesome 1-for-13 on the year.

 “It’s not a big deal to me,” Gallant said.
 “We’re a work in progress.
 We’re working on it every day.
 They got a big goal tonight, and that will get them some confidence for sure.”

 Goalie Marc-Andre Fleury is already overflowing with confidence.
 He had his third straight impressive showing, totaling 31 saves.

-Gallant thought Vegas gassed by the third period, and the onus to keep it afloat fell on Fleury.
+Gallant said Vegas was gassed by the third period, and the onus to keep it afloat fell on Fleury.
 The Coyotes got off 18 shots on goal in the third, as opposed to only 15 combined in the first two periods, but Fleury was on point.

-During one Coyotes’ power play, he blocked five shots including three consecutive from all different directions.
+During one Coyotes’ power play, he blocked five shots, including three rapid-fire from different directions.
 Arizona finally slipped one through on a hard-to-stop tipped shot from Kevin Connauton with six minutes remaining, which joined a first-period score from Tobias Rieder for its only goals.

-Fleury had a smile affixed to his face both pre-game when he was introduced and post-game when he celebrated in the locker room.
+Fleury had a smile affixed both pre-game when he was introduced and post-game when he celebrated in the locker room.
 The players couldn’t hide their excitement for the atmosphere at the arena.

 The frills extended into the intermissions, with Cirque du Soleil’s “O” performing in the first and the Golden Knights’ 12-man drum line accompanied by 3D visuals overtaking the ice in the second.

 The players, of course, missed those touches of the game-day experience while in the locker room.
 Luckily for them, the reception they received from fans was more than enough.

 “It was electrifying,” Engelland said.
 “If we can keep that crowd in it like that, it’s going to be an exciting place to play.”